 Mobile (US): +1 617 871 9743

 I’m a postdoctoral research fellow at Cambridge University, in the Cavendish Laboratory AMOP division, working in the group of Professor Mete Atatüre.
 I am supported by a Junior Research Fellowship at St. John’s College.
-My current research is on quantum optics and quantum information processing with optically-active semiconductor quantum dots.
+My current research is on quantum optics, quantum information processing, and many-body phenomena with optically-active semiconductor quantum dots.
 I am generally interested in the control of mesoscopic systems, and projects that provide us with insight on fundamental processes, while staying connected to technological applications.

 I completed my Ph.D. at MIT in 2016, in the Center for Ultracold Atoms, working in the group of Professor Vladan Vuletić.
 My research was on controlling friction at the atomic scale using individual trapped atoms in vacuum.